calvin-alvrz/html-portfolio/README.md

-# Online Selling Website
+# HTML Personal Portfolio

 ## Description

-This project aims to deliver a webpage using HTML, CSS and JavaScript.
-The purpose of the website is to allow customers to have access to a range of products being sold by X company and let them call the company in order to buy said products
+This project aims to showcase my proficiency in web development.
+Below it is an overview of the project and the various features and techniques I have implemented.

-## Features
+## Project Overview

+The goal of this website is to create a visually attractive and interactive website using my web development skills.

++ Structured Content
 + Responsive Design
++ Aesthetic CSS
-+ Social Media Integration
++ Accessibility